CortexIntelligentAutomation/docs/content/en/docs/2024.7/Guides/upgrade-observability/on-premise/grafana/upgrade-loki.md

     * Start-Loki.ps1
     * Stop-Loki.ps1

-1. In File Explorer, navigate to the extracted Grafana Loki folder performed as part of [Make Artefacts Available][].
+1. In File Explorer, navigate to the extracted `loki-windows-amd64.exe` folder performed as part of [Make Artefacts Available][].
 1. Copy the `loki-windows-amd64.exe` file into the folder that Loki was previously running from, e.g. `C:\Loki`.
-1. In File Explorer, navigate to the extracted Grafana Loki Install folder performed as part of [Make Artefacts Available][].
+1. In File Explorer, navigate to the extracted `Grafana.Loki.Install` folder performed as part of [Make Artefacts Available][].
 1. Copy the contents of this location into the folder that Loki was previously running from, e.g. `C:\Loki`.
-1. Open loki-local-config.yaml in a text editor and compare against the [backed up][] version:
+1. Open `loki-local-config.yaml` in a text editor and compare against the [backed up][] version:

-    * The data for Grafana dashboards is defined under schema_config.
+    * The data for Grafana dashboards is defined under *schema_config*.
-    * If there are differences under schema_config, copy the config from the backup and add it directly under configs in schema_config.
-Ensure the formatting is identical to that which is already found in the file.
+    * If there are differences under *schema_config*, copy the config from the backup and add it directly under configs in *schema_config*.
+    * Ensure the formatting is identical, including indentations, to that which is already found in the file.
-    * Update the pre-existing schema_config entry in the new loki-local-config.yaml file to start from todays date.
+    * Update the pre-existing *schema_config* entry in the new `loki-local-config.yaml` file to start from todays date.
-    * Save the new loki-local-config.yaml file.
+    * Save the new `loki-local-config.yaml` file.

 1. Run Windows PowerShell as Administrator.
-1. Change the directory to the folder where the Loki files have been copied to, e.g. `CD C:\Loki`.
+1. Change the directory to the folder where the Loki files have been copied to, e.g. `cd C:\Loki`.
 1. Install Loki by executing the following command:

     ``` powershell